Bhavin1018/Fluxion/docs/MIGRATION_GUIDE.md

 # Migration Guide

-## Migrating from Zustand to ReactFlow
+## Migrating from Zustand to Fluxion

-This guide will help you migrate your application from Zustand to ReactFlow.
-ReactFlow builds upon the simplicity of Zustand while offering enhanced features and improved performance.
+This guide will help you migrate your application from Zustand to Fluxion.
+Fluxion builds upon the simplicity of Zustand while offering enhanced features and improved performance.

 ### Basic Store Migration